GROOOOAAAARK/solidity_lottery/README.md

 # Solidity Lottery

 This project demonstrates a basic lottery use case implemented with Solidity.
+Now with **foundry** ✅

 ## Features